DMartinez2560/dmartinez2560.github.io/index.md

     effective axial-attention blocks on top of the first few stages of ResNets.
 This hybrid CNN-Transformer architecture is very effective on segmentation tasks[17].

+    An axial-attention block (Figure \ref{fig:axialarchitecture}) consists of two position-sensitive axial-attention layers operating along height- and width-axis sequentially.
+In the model we use, we have Full axial-attention block back-boned with ResNet50 to give better performance.

     ![image](final_project_images_tables/architecture2.png)